-When I was younger, I didn’t hesitate to share my lipglosses and mascaras with friends.
-Who knew you could catch an infection that way?
-Thankfully, I have always been lucky, but thinking back to the unnecessary risks I took, I cringe.
+When I was younger, I didn’t hesitate to share my lipglosses and mascaras with my friends.
+I had no idea we could give one another an infection that way.
+Luckily, that never happened but, when I think back on how reckless we were, I cringe.

-Every time you dip your little finger into it, some of the bacteria on it may find their way into the pot.
+Every time you dip your dainty little finger into a jar, some of the bacteria on it may find their way into the pot.
 If these bacteria happen to be dangerous, they could give your friend an infection.

 What About Bar Soap?

-We know bacteria thrive in moist environments and bar soap are often moist.
-They take a while to dry after each use.
+Bacteria thrive in moist environments.
+Bar soaps are often moist (they take their sweet time to dry after each use).
 That makes them the perfect playground for bacteria.

 So, who’s right?
 Probably both.
 Let me explain.
 The first study was conducted on a group of students and their teachers.
 The results found that “significantly higher levels of Gram-negative bacteria were recovered from students than were recovered from staff after washing with contaminated bulk soap.”